dimaslanjaka/source-posts/2017/07/how-to-resolve-submit-button-adsense.md

 date: 2017-07-23T03:14:00.000+07:00
 description: AdSense brings me back to the beginning every time I clickSubmit.The submit button for adsense is not working or it is home this is
-excerpt: AdSense brings me back to the beginning every time I clickSubmit.The submit button for adsense is not working or it is home this is
 lang: en
 photos:
   - https://3.bp.blogspot.com/-JdPb9Jp1xSk/WODgW427ETI/AAAAAAAADb4/zLz2WLm7lfs3S-7d2itu2hJ3-slbN6esACLcB/s1600/adsense-1.png
-subtitle: AdSense brings me back to the beginning every time I clickSubmit.The submit button for adsense is not working or it is home this is
 tags:
   - adsense
 thumbnail: https://3.bp.blogspot.com/-JdPb9Jp1xSk/WODgW427ETI/AAAAAAAADb4/zLz2WLm7lfs3S-7d2itu2hJ3-slbN6esACLcB/s1600/adsense-1.png